 David Cooke : On the money front, I think we've calculate that there are around 25% of the games that we do that work out cheaper than PEGI, then there is a chunk that are more expensive.

-PEGI.
+as by PEGI.
 But then, that's no different really from the other top games buying countries, in terms of market size us, Germany, Japan, the US.
 And we are the only one that is in PEGI.
-To some extent, if you have big national jurisdictions, you have to play
+To some extent, if you have big national jurisdictions, you

-major aggregators who we cannot currently name as negotiations are currently still ongoing but I know that PEGI Online would like to capture some of these aggregators and there may well be some synergy there.
-We may well be able to help PEGI Online
+some very major aggregators who we cannot currently name as negotiations are currently still ongoing but I know that PEGI Online would like to capture some of these aggregators and there may well be some synergy there.
+We may well be able to

 the lot really.